Acute Seizures and Status Epilepticus in Infants and Children - Paediatric Intensive Care Unit, Leeds Children’s Hospital

 - IV thiopentone 2mg/kg bolus in neonates or 4mg/kg in children over 1 month of age.
 Continuous infusion dose 2-8 mg/kg/hr to induce burst suppression for 24 to 48 hours.
 Must be done with cerebral function monitoring and under consultant supervision.
 Patient may require inotropic support.

-- For unexplained refractory SE in neonates and infants start pyridoxine 30mg/kg/day
+- For unexplained refractory SE in neonates and infants start pyridoxine 30mg/kg/day and send urine α-amino adipic semialdehyde (can start treatment before taking sample).
+Do not switch to pyridoxal-5-phosphate until after neurotransmitters sent.

-- Consider folinic acid (calcium folinate) 15mg once daily in neonates
+- Consider folinic acid (calcium folinate) 15mg once daily in neonates – only after discussion with neurologist and once neurotransmitters have been sent.

 Cefotaxime for any child in whom CNS infection cannot be excluded, all seizures >30 min, complex febrile seizures.

-Aciclovir and clarithromycin should both be added if:
+Acyclovir and clarithromycin should both be added if:

 - History of prodromal illness that may suggest encephalitis: fever, altered consciousness, behavioural changes, or history of recent herpes infection